michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.0 =
+- Added the `field_types_admin_page_framework` filter that allows you to register field types sitewide.
 - Added the `url` argument for in-page tab definition arrays that allows the user to add link navigation tab.
 - Added a utility class for WordPres Readme parser and the markdown syntax.
 - Added a utility class for plugin bootstraps.